Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Introduction

-\begin{Ques} Let $\X$ be a smooth toric stack.
+\begin{Ques} Let $\X$ be a smooth projective toric stack.
 Does $\X$ have a tilting bundle consisting of line bundles? \end{Ques}

-It is conjectured in \cite{Kin97} that Question \ref{probtoric} is true for every smooth toric variety, which proves to be false in \cite{HP06}.
-After that, in \cite{BH}, it is conjectured that Question \ref{probtoric} is true for every smooth toric (weak) Fano DM stack.
-They proved that this is true for smooth toric Fano DM stack such that Picard number is at most two or Picard number is any in dimension two.
-Moreover, Question \ref{probtoric} is proven to be true for every smooth toric weak Fano DM stack in dimension two by using Dimer models \cite{IU09}.
-However, an infinite list of counterexample, which are smooth toric Fano varieties with Picard number three, to Question \ref{probtoric} is constructed \cite{Efi}.
-We remark here that Kawamata proved that arbitrary smooth toric DM stacks have full exceptional collections \cite{Kaw06}.
+King conjectured an affirmative answer for smooth projective toric varieties \cite{Kin97}, but Hille and Perling found a counterexample \cite{HP06}.
+Borisov and Hua later proposed that Question \ref{probtoric} is true for smooth toric weak Fano stacks, and proved it for smooth toric Fano stacks of Picard number at most two and for smooth toric Fano stacks of dimension two \cite{BH}.
+Ishii and Ueda proved the weak Fano surface case by using dimer models \cite{IU09}.
+On the other hand, Efimov constructed infinitely many smooth toric Fano varieties of Picard number three which give counterexamples to Question \ref{probtoric} \cite{Efi}.
+We also recall that Kawamata proved that arbitrary smooth toric stacks admit full exceptional collections, not necessarily consisting of line bundles \cite{Kaw06}.

-On the other hand, in representation theory of algebras, higher Auslander Reiten theory, first developed by Iyama \cite{Iya07a,Iya07b}, is fundamental to study higher structure of the module categories and the derived categories of algebras \cite{HIO,Iya11,IO11} and has deep connections with non-commutative crepant resolutions \cite{VdB04a}, Calabi-Yau dg algebras \cite{Gin06,KVdB} and additive categorification of cluster algebras \cite{BMRRT}.
-In \cite{HIO}, for $d\geq1$, the class of $d$-representation infinite algebras is introduced as a generalization of non-Dynkin path algebras to the case of global dimension $d$ in the viewpoint of higher Auslander-Reiten theory.
+Another motivation for this paper comes from higher Auslander--Reiten theory.
+Iyama's higher Auslander--Reiten theory \cite{Iya07a,Iya07b} provides a higher-dimensional analogue of classical Auslander--Reiten theory, and provides a fundamental framework for studying higher structures of the module categories and the derived categories of algebras \cite{HIO,Iya11,IO11}.
+Moreover, it has deep connections with non-commutative crepant resolutions \cite{VdB04a}, Calabi--Yau dg algebras \cite{Gin06,Kel11} and additive categorification of cluster algebras \cite{Ami09,BMRRT}.
+In this framework, Herschend, Iyama and Oppermann introduced $d$-representation infinite algebras for $d\geq1$ as a higher-dimensional analogue of non-Dynkin path algebras in global dimension $d$ \cite{HIO}.

+Dimer models provide one of the basic sources of higher representation infinite algebras.
+More precisely, under suitable consistency assumptions, one can associate a $2$-representation infinite algebra to the following data (\cite{AIR15,MM,Nak22}). \begin{itemize} \item A dimer model. \item An internal perfect matching of this dimer model. \end{itemize} In this construction, the perfect matching plays the role of a cut: it gives a positive grading on the dimer algebra, and the corresponding degree-zero part is the desired finite dimensional algebra.

+Herschend--Iyama--Oppermann \cite{HIO} introduced a higher-dimensional analogue of this picture in a special but fundamental situation.
+They considered periodic quivers equipped with bounding cuts, and the resulting algebras are called $d$-representation infinite algebras of type $\widetilde A$; for $d=1$, they recover the path algebras of quivers of type $\widetilde A$.
+In the present paper, we develop the next case of this philosophy.
+Namely, starting from a higher-dimensional dimer model and an internal cut, we introduce a new class of finite dimensional algebras, which we call $d$-representation infinite algebras of type $\widetilde A\widetilde A$.